Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Method

 \subsection{Turning to Video for Transcript Sorting}

-As shown in Fig.~\ref{fig:method}, TVTS is performed using a parametric module SortFormer to learn transferable spatiotemporal representations of videos.
-Given the observation that it will be much easier to sort the ASR transcripts by contextualizing what is happening over time in the video, we first randomly shuffle several consecutive ASR transcripts.
-SortFormer is then trained to sort the transcripts in the correct order via resorting to the video representations from the video encoder.
+As shown in Fig.~\ref{fig:method}, we perform the pretext task of TVTS to learn transferable spatiotemporal representations of videos.
+Given the observation that it will be much easier to sort the ASR transcripts by contextualizing what is happening over time in the video, we first randomly shuffle several consecutive ASR transcripts and extract their representations.
+We then perform joint attention among the transcript representations and video representations to sort the transcripts in the correct order via capturing contextualized spatiotemporal representations of videos.

 {\flushleft \bf Sample and Shuffle.} Given a video $V$ and its corresponding ASR transcripts with word-level timestamps $\{(w_i,s_i)\}_{i=1}^{N_{\text{asr}}}$, where $N_{\text{asr}}$ denotes the word number, $w_i$ and $s_i$ denote the \emph{i}-th word and its timestamp respectively, we randomly choose a starting time $s_{\text{begin}}$ and sample $K$ consecutive transcripts, each with a duration of $l$ (in seconds), and an interval of 1s between adjacent transcripts,